William Crowne: Proprietorship of Nova Scotia

+American colonist

 From 1662 to 1667 Crowne lived in Boston and Roxbury.
 In 1667 he moved to the recently established town of Mendon, Massachusetts, and was appointed as the town's first clerk and selectman.
 In that same year Charles II ceded Nova Scotia, and thus Crowne's property, to the French under the Treaty of Breda.
 Crowne's time in Mendon was marked by frequent disputes with his neighbours over financial matters.

 In 1674 Crowne was living in Prudence Island, near Newport, Rhode Island.
 In that year he was ordered by the General Court of Massachusetts to return to his wife, who had not accompanied him to North America, or face a £20 fine.
-Her date of death in not known.
+Her date of death is unknown.
 By 1679 Crowne was living in Boston, where he died on 24 December 1682.
 Below is a copy of his will.

 I William Crowne Esq. being very weak in body, but of sound mind and memory, and looking every day to be received to glory w'ch God hath given me some comfort of thinking fitting to set down how I would have my estate disposed of when I am dead:

 As concerning w't his Maj'tie hath promised to give me concerning the delivery of my right up to the French in Nova Scotia, my son John being prosecuting of it of the King, Whatsoever his Maj'tie doth bestow on me, give him the one halfe; as also the bond of four hundred and forty pounds the halfe of that.

 And for my son Henry I leave to him the money that is owing me from William Allen of Prudence Island by order of the Town Council at Portsmouth, and also the moiety of w'ch the town of Mendham ows me w'ch is near forty pounds, and alsothe moiety of w'ch" 500 acre "shall bee sould for lying near Sudbury and for the ten pounds w'ch the General Court hath ordered me shall bee to defray the charges of my burial if I dye suddenly; and as for my bedding with appurt thereunto I give to Sarah Covell if she continue with me till I dye, and for her babe Dorothy I give her ten shillings in money as also her daughter Sara the like.

 All my wearing apparel I give to my son Henry and the remainder of my estate, the whole being to my sons John and Henry, I give to my children my daughter Agnes having a double part.

 And this I do declare to bee my last will and testimony, revoking all former.
 As for the debts I do appoint my son Henry to be my executor unto w'ch I have put my hand this Twenty-Fourth day of December in the year 1682.